lineartimer/WebAppStarterPack/doc/notes.md

 Creating an Azure Static Web App for the React website:
 - On the Azure Portal, click Create a resource and under the Web tab click Create Static Web App
 - Select Free for the plan type, GitHub as the source.
 Log in with your GitHub account and specify the repository and the branch where your app is located.
 As Build presets, choose Custom.
 The App location and the Output location should point to the folder where your build output is (e.g. /build/bin/WebApp).
 Under the Deployment configuration tab, select GitHub
 - If you go to the resource once it's created, you'll see a notification saying "Thank you for using Azure Static Web Apps!
 We have not received any content for your site yet."
 Click on it and it will take you over to GitHub to the Actions tab of your repository.
 You'll see there the Azure workflow being run.
-When the workflow finished successfully, you'll see a green tick next to it
+When the workflow has finished successfully, you'll see a green tick next to it

 ## Azure Container App